UW-THINKlab/NSF-RAPID-COVID19/README.md

 ## COVID19_env
 This folder will contain RL environments for COVID-19.
-The first environment is based on COVID19_models/SIR_example.R and is not yet completed.
+The first environment is called simple_SIR_env.py and is based on a minimal SIR model.
+A first draft of this environment is complete and passes the test chech_env.py.

 ## stable_baselines_examples
 This folder contains relevant Stable Baselines RL examples for reference when